University Communications

 1. Requests to Faculty and Staff Regarding Subject Matter Expertise

 UConn is proud of its faculty and staff, and their expertise and scholarship in a vast array of subjects and disciplines.
 Many senior administrators and staff also have expertise.
 Individual faculty, administrators and staff experts are encouraged to provide subject-specific commentary based on their scholarship in their academic concentration or their expertise in their professional field.
-This includes athletics coaches and staff on matters related to university athletic contests and team- or program-related matters.
+This includes athletic coaches and staff on matters related to university athletic contests and team- or program-related matters.

 When offices and/or individuals are contacted for their scholarly or professional expertise, they are encouraged and expected to notify University Communications that a media representative has made contact.
 University Communications facilitates accurate, ethical and timely news coverage of significant programs and the achievements of faculty, administrators, staff, students and alumni.
 University Communications is available at all times to consult with administrators, faculty and staff about the most effective ways to work with the media.